Cheerleading: Associations, federations, and organizations

 International Federation of Cheerleading (IFC): Established on July 5, 1998, the International Federation of Cheerleading (IFC) is a non-profit federation based in Tokyo, Japan, and is a world governing body of cheerleading, primarily in Asia.
 The IFC objectives are to promote cheerleading worldwide, to spread knowledge of cheerleading, and to develop friendly relations among the member associations and federations.

 USA Cheer: The USA Federation for Sport Cheering (USA Cheer) was established in 2007 to serve as the national governing body for all types of cheerleading in the United States and is recognized by the ICU.
 "The USA Federation for Sport Cheering is a not-for profit 501(c)(6) organization that was established in 2007 to serve as the National Governing Body for Sport Cheering in the United States.
 USA Cheer exists to serve the cheer community, including club cheering (all star) and traditional school based cheer programs, and the growing sport of STUNT.
+STUNT is currently labeled as an emerging sport for women, but is not an official NCAA sport.
+The NCAA Committee on Women's Athletics voted on May 15, 2025 to recommend Divisions I, II and III sponsor legislation to add a National Collegiate STUNT championship.
+Quarters of STUNT include: Quarter 1 partner stunts, Quarter 2 pyramids & tosses, Quarter 3 jumps & tumbling, and Quarter 4 team routine (a combination of the other 3 Quarter routines).
 USA Cheer has three primary objectives: help grow and develop interest and participation in cheer throughout the United States; promote safety and safety education for cheer in the United States; and represent the United States of America in international cheer competitions."
 In March 2018, they absorbed the American Association of Cheerleading Coaches and Advisors (AACCA) and now provide safety guidelines and training for all levels of cheerleading.
 Additionally, they organize the USA National Team.